jaumereig/RareDiseases/README.md

 #### Chuetas
 1) xuetas_allgenes.R -> contains different analyses based on different scenarios analysed.
 The outputs are either plots or tables to visualise the data.

-Discalaimer: these scripts are a selection from all the ones used in the process of each cohort analysis.
+Disclaimer: these scripts are a selection from all the ones used in the process of each cohort analysis.
 They represent the basic steps to get initial results.